Center for Competitive Politics

 Opposing the Disclose Act

-The Center for Competitive Politics and other groups including Americans for Tax Reform, The American Conservative Union, CatholicVote.org, and Citizens Against Government Waste argue that provisions in the DISCLOSE ACT go beyond disclosure to actually prohibit speech, and have sent a letter to Congress calling the bill "an unequivocal ban on free speech, masquerading as an exercise in accountability."
+The Center for Competitive Politics and other groups including Americans for Tax Reform, The American Conservative Union, CatholicVote.org, and Citizens Against Government Waste argue that provisions in the DISCLOSE ACT go beyond disclosure to actually prohibit speech, and sent a letter to Congress calling the bill "an unequivocal ban on free speech, masquerading as an exercise in accountability."

 On its website, the Center for Competitive Politics (CCP) states that it "relies on individual and foundation support.
 Less than 1.5% of our funding comes from corporate support."
 However, the group does not identify its donors.